amirhosseinfarshkar/amirhosseinfarshkar/README.md

 ## 🌳 About

-About Me
-I’m Amirhossein Farshkar Esmaeili, a 19-year-old Business Administration student starting my Bachelor’s at the University of Trieste, Italy, in September 2025.
-My goal is to become a professional business leader, pursuing a fully-funded Master’s in finance or business and excelling in the CFA Level 1 exam by 2026.
-I’m passionate about data-driven decision-making and personal growth.
+I’m Amirhossein Farshkar Esmaeili, a 19-year-old aspiring Data Analyst and Business Administration student, starting my Bachelor’s at the University of Trieste, Italy, in September 2025.
+My focus is on transforming raw data into actionable insights to support data-driven business decisions.
+I have been actively learning SQL since early 2025 through hands-on projects, which I showcase on my portfolio and GitHub profile.
+My goal is to combine analytical skills with business acumen, aiming for a fully-funded Master’s in finance or business and excelling in the CFA Level 1 exam by 2026.

 Hard Skills

-Data Analysis: Proficient in Python (pandas, numpy) for financial data analysis and Power BI for building interactive dashboards.
-Actively mastering Excel (Data Validation, Pivot Tables).
+Data Analysis: Proficient in SQL for querying and analyzing datasets, Python (pandas, numpy) for data manipulation, and Power BI for building interactive dashboards.
+Actively mastering Excel (Data Validation, Pivot Tables) for business reporting.

+Portfolio Development: Completed SQL exercises and real-world projects, available on my GitHub and personal website.

 Business & Finance: Preparing for CFA Level 1, with daily study of financial markets and business analytics.

 Languages: Advanced English (IELTS 7.0), fluent Turkish (C2), and Italian (A2, Espresso curriculum).

 Soft Skills
+Analytical Thinking & Problem-Solving: Skilled at finding trends, patterns, and business opportunities through data.

-Time Management: Implement the 6% Method for 6 hours of daily focused learning, ensuring disciplined progress.
+Time Management: Apply the 6% Method for 6 hours of daily focused learning, ensuring disciplined progress.

-Communication & Content Creation: Run a YouTube channel and Instagram page on IELTS, productivity, and student lifestyle, aiming for 1,000 followers in a month.
+Communication & Content Creation: Manage a YouTube channel and Instagram page on IELTS, productivity, and student lifestyle.

-Networking: Actively connect with professors (e.g., Rotman School) and peers via LinkedIn for research opportunities.
+Networking: Build connections with professors (e.g., Rotman School) and peers via LinkedIn for research and project opportunities.

 Current Projects
+SQL & Data Analytics Portfolio: Publishing SQL projects covering sales analysis, HR analytics, and financial datasets.

+Financial Dashboards: Creating Power BI dashboards to visualize and interpret key business metrics.

-Developing a research paper on becoming a professional business student, integrating soft and hard skills, targeting conference and ISI journal publication by 2026.
+Research Paper: Writing on professional development for business students, integrating soft and hard skills, aiming for conference and ISI journal publication by 2026.

-Building a personal website (amirhosseinfarshkar.site) to showcase data projects and content.
+Personal Website: Developing amirhosseinfarshkar.site to showcase data projects, dashboards, and research.
-Training in Power BI to create financial dashboards and enhance my research for graduate applications.

-I’m driven by discipline, curiosity, and a vision to contribute to business innovation through data and strategy.
+I’m driven by discipline, curiosity, and a vision to contribute to business innovation through data analytics and strategy.
 Let’s connect to collaborate on exciting projects!

 ## :zap: What can I do?
-👉 seo digital marketing

-👉 Python Programming

-👉 Wordpress (Any website)
+👉 SQL – Writing queries for data extraction, cleaning, and analysis.
+👉 Python for Data Analysis – Using pandas, numpy, and matplotlib for manipulating and visualizing datasets.
+👉 Power BI & Data Visualization – Building interactive dashboards to present insights clearly.
+👉 Excel (Advanced) – Data Validation, Pivot Tables, and business reporting.
+👉 Data Storytelling – Turning raw data into actionable business recommendations.
+👉 wordpress - content creation